cuiter/cashplot/README.md

 `savings_accounts` Array of names of savings accounts
 `net_ignore_accounts` Array of names of savings accounts that don't count towards the "net worth" account
+`starting_balances` The starting balance of the accounts before the transactions have occurred.
+Unnoted accounts are assumed to have a starting balance of zero.
 `match_rules` Array of category matching rules
 Each category matching rule is an array of two elements, the category name and the rules table.
 This table can have the following attributes: